adayoung/ada-bot/discord/bot_reactions/README.md

 // This is detailed help and it's supposed to be invoked when people do !help <trigger>
 func (p *Ping) HelpDetail() string {
-	return p.Help()
+	return "Ima ping pong ball!"
 }

 // The actual reaction, the full message content is available in m.Content
-// The returned string is sent to the channel where the trigger was seen func (p *Ping) Reaction(m *discordgo.Message, a *discordgo.Member, mType string) Reaction {
+// The returned reaction is sent to the channel where the trigger was seen func (p *Ping) Reaction(m *discordgo.Message, a *discordgo.Member, mType string) Reaction {
-	// mType can be CREATE, UPDATE, or DELETE (of messages on Discord) at the moment return Reaction{Text: "Pong!"}
+	// mType can be CREATE, UPDATE, or DELETE (of messages on Discord) at the moment
+	// see bot_reactions.go for the full struct definition of Reaction return Reaction{Text: "Pong!"}
 }